 Welcome to the Cambridge University India Society

 Cambridge University India Society was founded by India’s first Prime Minister, the great Jawaharlal Nehru, during his time at Trinity College.
-It was set up to facilitate greater understanding of Indian culture within Cambridge, and serves as a dynamic social platform for both Indian and non-Indian students alike.
+It was set up to facilitate greater understanding of Indian culture within Cambridge and serves as a non-profit dynamic, social platform for both Indian and non-Indian students alike.

 We are open to all students, regardless of race or religion - all you need is an interest in all things Indian!
 From fascinating guest speakers, to exciting social events, we have something for everyone.

 We host a wide variety of events every term, see some of them below

 If you have any events ideas, get in touch with our Ents officers